arthurlm/mmap-vec/README.md

 Github PR to help on this are welcomed !

+Prefetching API is not fully stable for now and may change in the future.

 ## Ideas / new features ?

 - Implement custom `std::alloc::Allocator` to use with `std::vec::Vec`